Richard Gutierrez

 Richard Kristian Gutierrez (born January 21, 1984) is a Filipino actor.
-He is regarded as the original "Fantaserye King" for top billing multiple hit television series.
+He is regarded by the media as the original "Fantaserye King" for top billing multiple hit television series.

 Gutierrez is a recipient of a FAMAS Award and three PMPC Star Awards for Television.
-In 2010, "Planet Philippines" won a Bronze World Medal for Environment and Ecology at the New York Festivals Television and Film Awards.
+In 2010, Planet Philippines won a Bronze World Medal for Environment and Ecology at the New York Festivals Television and Film Awards.
 The same year, he became the spokesperson of the National Commission for Culture and the Arts (NCCA) for the National Arts Month-Philippine International Arts Festival (NAM-PIAF).
 Gutierrez was also the celebrity spokesperson of Greenpeace Southeast Asia.
 He is also referred to as the "Valentine Box-Office King" for headlining several box office hits like Let the Love Begin, When I Met U, My Best Friend's Girlfriend and My Lady Boss.
-In 2015, he was handpicked by the Korean producers to host the first ever KPop Icon Search Pinoy Edition (KisPinoy).
+In 2015, he was handpicked by Korean producers to host the first ever KPop Icon Search Pinoy Edition (KisPinoy).

-Early life
+Early life and background

 Richard Kristian Rama Gutierrez was born on January 21, 1984, in Beverly Hills, California, United States with his twin brother, Raymond to actor Eddie Gutierrez and talent manager Annabelle Rama.
 He has five siblings (Ruffa, Rocky, Elvis, Raymond and Ritchie Paul) and two older half-brothers (Tonton and Ramon Christopher).